dariobosnjak/FER-Bioinformatics-project/README.md

       2. `<input_file>` text file with sequences to analyise

 #### Linux:
-    1. Make sure first line of file is `#!/usr/bin/env python`.
+  1. Make sure the first line of file has `#!/usr/bin/env python`.
 If not, add it.

-    2. Run the code in your terminal with the following command: `python main.py <k> <input_file>
+  2. Run the code in terminal with the following comand: `python main.py <k> <input_file>`

 3. When execution is finished the results will be saved to text file with name `input_file-k=<k>`